CONNECT-Solution/CONNECT/README.md

 * Document Retrieve (DR)
 * HIEM (HIEM)

-You can alter the composition of the CONNECT.ear at any time by turning off any combination of the available profiles as a comma-separated list
+After CONNECT has been built from the clone directory, you can alter the composition of the CONNECT.ear at any time by turning off any combination of the available profiles as a comma-separated list

         $ cd <CONNECT_CLONE_DIR>
         $ mvn clean package -P \!PD,\!DQ,\!DR -f Product/Production/Deploy/pom.xml